|

 - Deadhead spring bedding plants such as pansies and primulas.

-- Remove tired or dead winter bedding and plants that did not
+Remove tired or dead winter bedding and plants that did not survive the

 - Divide any herbaceous perennials you want to propagate.

-- Put supports in place now for perennials so that they can grow
+Put supports in place now for perennials so that they can grow over them.

 - Sweet peas can be sown outside this month.